axelcournac/3C_tutorial/README.md

 It should be kept in mind that it is a firts approximation of the 3D structure of genome and other or sub-compartments can be detected using higher resolution and/ or using other tools of compartment detection.

-## Session 7: Use of sparce formalism for contacts maps
+## Session 7: Use of sparce formalism
 An alternative and interesting way to mathematically represent the data is the sparse formalism.
 It is very relevant for matrices in which most of the elements are zero which is ofter the case for human, mouse contacts maps.